 Success Ratio of Proposals

-This is an email one of my blog readers got when his upwork account was suspended.
+It is an email one of my blog readers got when his upwork account was suspended.

-Applying for too many projects without a success means you need to learn to write better proposals.
+Applying for too many projects without success means you need to learn to write better proposals.
 Here is how I write my Upwork Proposals that lands me a project almost every time.